zaid-kamil/Conductor/README.md

 :phone: | Callbacks for onActivityResult, onRequestPermissionsResult, etc
 :european_post_office: | MVP / MVVM / VIPER / MVC ready

 Conductor is architecture-agnostic and does not try to force any design decisions on the developer.
-We here at BlueLine Labs tend to use either MVP or MVVM, but it would equally well with standard MVC or whatever else you want to throw at it.
+We here at BlueLine Labs tend to use either MVP or MVVM, but it would work equally well with standard MVC or whatever else you want to throw at it.

 ## Installation